Glass Fire Watershed Protection Program

-Manning and managing material staging areas.
-At these sites, volunteers will fill sandbags and load vehicles with sandbags and wattles.
-We will have staging areas in Kenwood off Adobe Canyon, along Dunbar Road, and in Glen Ellen.
+Staffing and managing material staging areas.
+At these sites, volunteers fill sandbags and load vehicles with sandbags and wattles for use at high-priority locations.

 Placing materials at structures.
-Small groups of volunteers will place sandbags and wattles downhill of burned structures at prioritized sites, working under the supervision of a trained team leader.
+Groups of volunteers place sandbags and wattles downhill of burned structures at prioritized sites, working under the supervision of a trained team leader.

 Contacting landowners.
 Our volunteers are reaching out to all Sonoma Valley landowners with burned properties near waterways.
 Our goal is to have them sign our permission forms and allow access so that we can help secure the site.

 Please note that we are halting volunteer intake at this time as the program is wrapping up.
 Thank you to all our wonderful volunteers and Sonoma Valley community!